sunnylee2015/sunnylee2015/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Front End
+Front End, HTML, CSS, JavaScript, React
 - 🌱 I’m currently learning ...
 React
 - 👯 I’m looking to collaborate on ...
-JavaScript/React
+HTML, CSS, JavaScript, React
 - 🤔 I’m looking for help with ...
 React
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 Sunny.lee2014@gmail.com